 3. General Student Regulations

 INTRODUCTION General student regulations shall be those regulations established to secure the safety of members of the University community and University facilities, maintain order, and ensure the successful operation of the institution.
-Such regulations shall apply to all students regardless of class level, place of residence, or group affiliation as well as to all governing bodies, governing groups, living groups, and student organizations as established under Jurisdiction in Section 1this to have violated this misconduct .
+Such regulations shall apply to all students regardless of class level, place of residence, or group affiliation as well as to all governing bodies, governing groups, living groups, and student organizations as established under Jurisdiction in Section 1.

+MSU’s student conduct process requires a preponderance of the evidence for a student to be found in violation of this policy.
+This means that a student will be found to have violated this policy if the evidence demonstrates that it is more likely than not that the alleged misconduct occurred.

+These regulations shall not be interpreted to abridge First Amendment rights.
 The protections of the First Amendment must be carefully considered in any student conduct complaint involving speech or expressive conduct.
 See MSU’s Freedom of Speech statement for more information.

 PROTECTION OF SCHOLARSHIPS AND GRADES

 The principles of truth and honesty are fundamental to the educational process and the academic integrity of the University.
 Therefore, it is prohibited for any student or student group to: